Volkswagen Taigo Review 2025: Price, specs & boot space

 The interior finish isn't quite as class-leading as you might expect for a Volkswagen, although it feels like it'll stand the test of time.

 In terms of practicality, the Taigo performs pretty well.
 It has a 440-litre boot, which is slightly bigger than a Nissan Juke's or Peugeot 2008's.
-There's space for kids in the back (with ISOFIX child-seat mounting points on the outer rear seats and on the front passenger seat), although adults will find their knees digging into the front seats.
+There's space for kids in the back (with ISOFIX child-seat mounting points on the outer rear seats and on the front passenger seat), although adults might find their knees digging into the front seats.

-Both the entry-level Volkswagen Taigo Life and Taigo Match feature a pretty modest 8-inch digital cockpit, but Style and R-Line Taigos enjoy a larger 10.25-inch digital instrument display (or Digital Cockpit Pro if you're VW).
+Both the entry-level Volkswagen Taigo Life and Taigo Match feature a pretty modest 8.0-inch digital cockpit, but Style and R-Line Taigos enjoy a larger 10.25-inch digital instrument display (or Digital Cockpit Pro if you're VW).

 All Taigos as standard get two USB-C ports in the front and two USB-C charging sockets in the rear, while there's a six speaker stereo as well.
 This can be upgraded to a Beats Audio system - the six speakers remain, but there's an 8-channel amplifier, subwoofer and 300W total power output.

 Despite the sloping roofline, headroom in the back is good, though if you're going to be driving adults or taller teenagers about regularly, then you might want to look at a larger alternative.
-For smaller children its great, and along with the two ISO fittings in the back, the front passenger seat also has a fixing as well for greater flexibility.
+For smaller children its great, and along with the two ISOFIX fittings in the back, the front passenger seat also has a fixing as well for greater flexibility.

 Handling and ride quality: What is the Volkswagen Taigo like to drive?

-Volkswagen Taigo Review 2024: driving dynamic
+Volkswagen Taigo Review: driving dynamic

 However, although you're not going to enjoy driving it quite as much as you would a Ford Puma, the Volkswagen Taigo feels solid and secure to drive.
 There's plenty of grip and the steering is nice and light, making it a breeze to trundle round town in.
-Visibility is surprisingly good for a coupe-SUV as well, while a rear view camera is standard on Match trim cars and above.

 The 1.5-litre engine is the one to go for if you're going to be doing regular long trips, but the pick of the bunch has to be the 115PS engine.
 It's got plenty of character while still remaining nice and frugal.

-Even if you spec your Taigo in entry-level Life trim, Volkswagen have been pretty generous with the standard safety kit.
+Even if you spec your Taigo in entry-level Life trim, Volkswagen has been pretty generous with the standard safety kit.
 You get autonomous emergency braking (Front Assist), lane-keeping and traffic jam assist (Travel Assist), and automatic headlights.

 MPG and fuel costs: What does a Volkswagen Taigo cost to run?